Oncology Pharmacy Residency

 - Cancer center community locations

-The PGY2 oncology resident will staff 1 weekday evening (4-7 p.m.) in the outpatient cancer center pharmacy beginning in October and work every 3 weekends (Saturday and Sunday) in the outpatient cancer center pharmacy, alternating with staff independently with the hematology inpatient rounding service.
+The PGY2 oncology resident will staff 1 weekday evening in inpatient Cambridge Tower A pharmacy beginning in August and work every 4th weekend (Saturday and Sunday), staffing independently with the hematology inpatient rounding service.

-- Present results of major research project at the Midwest Pharmacy Residents Conference and prepare a manuscript for publication
+- Present results of major research project at a Residents Conference and prepare a manuscript for publication

 - Projects and presentations